freeman-dyson/bazhenov-sleep-model/README.md

 (eLife, 2016).
 It also adds the capability of computing the LFP from biophysical first principles, rather than simply averaging cellular voltage traces.

-This was programmed using an alpha version of NEURON 7.7.2.
-To run it, first install alpha version nrn-7.7.1-22-g49a9ca1b.w64-mingw-py-37-36-35-27-setup.exe from https://neuron.yale.edu/ftp/neuron/versions/alpha/ (Once NEURON 7.7.3 is released, you should no longer need to use this alpha version, and can instead just use the latest official distribution).
+This was programmed using an alpha version of NEURON 7.7.2 (using nrn-7.7.1-22-g49a9ca1b.w64-mingw-py-37-36-35-27-setup.exe from https://neuron.yale.edu/ftp/neuron/versions/alpha/ ).
+But it now works in the latest version of NEURON (see https://www.neuron.yale.edu/neuron/download)

-Then go to the 'mod' directory and type 'nrnivmodl'.
+After installing NEURON and downloading this code, go to the 'mod' directory and type 'nrnivmodl'.
 This will compile the mod files.
 Then move the output (nrnmech.dll in Windows, x86_64 directory in Linux) up to the main directory.

 Then run bazh_net_v6.py.